KamiShire/Appunti_magistrale/UUX/Appunti/Human.md

 In 1983, Card, Moran and Newell described the Model Human Processor, which is a simplified view of the human processing involved in interacting with computer systems.
-The model comprises three subsystems: t**he perceptual system**, handling sensory stimulus from the outside world, the **motor system**, which controls actions, and the **cognitive system**, which provides the processing needed to connect the two.
+The model comprises three subsystems: the **perceptual system**, handling sensory stimulus from the outside world, the **motor system**, which controls actions, and the **cognitive system**, which provides the processing needed to connect the two.